corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * "Terraform" to Tomb World at 1.0.0
 * 3.1.1 Update merged mod: "Agrarian" Idyll for Lithoids at 2.0.2
 * 3.1.2 Update merged mod: "Terraform" to Tomb World at 1.1.0
-* 3.2.0 Add merged mod: Ringworld Graphical Enhancements at 1.0.0
+* 3.2.0 Add and update merged mods
+    * Added: Ringworld Graphical Enhancements at 1.0.0
+    * Updated: "Terraform" to Tomb World at 1.2.0